lkodinsson/MARS/Fantasy/ItemCrafting.md

 ### Continuous Use Items

 Continuous effects are placed on items that are used or worn.
 Spells used to make these types of items effect either their wearer or the item itself.
 Only spells that require concentration can be chosen.
-These types of items must be attuned to activate their effect.
+A character must attune to this type of item to activate their effect.
 The cost multipler for this type of item is 5.

 Typically this effect is placed on articles of clothing, like boots, gloves, cloaks, belts, etc. It is likely that this type of craft is performed on existing items, rather than from scratch, but both options are allowed.